55 Animals Found in Lakes

 by OakleyOriginals is licensed under CC BY 2.0

-Leech is a type of aquatic worm that can be found in lakes.
-They attach themselves to the skin of larger animals found in lakes, including humans, and feed on their blood.
+Leech is a type of aquatic worm that lives in lakes.
+It attaches to the skin of larger animals, including humans, and feeds on their blood.

 Leeches can also be used medicinally, as their anticoagulant properties can help reduce blood clotting.